 Variant

-Falcon 2000LXS is the representative branch of the Dassault Falcon 2000 family, capturing the winglet-equipped branch that best represents the current family.
+Falcon 2000LXS is an in-service member of the Dassault Falcon 2000 family, known for the winglet-equipped branch that best represents the current family.

 Specifications